Numerical approximation of the solution of Koiter's model for an elliptic membrane shell subjected to an obstacle via

 In this paper we established the convergence of a numerical scheme based on the Finite Element Method for approximating the solution of a set of a Koiter's type variational inequality modelling the deformation of a linearly elastic elliptic membrane shell subject to remaining confined in a prescribed half space.

-After ruling out unfeasible options for carrying out the sought approximation via the Finite Element Method, we decided to opt for the intrinsic mixed formulation suggested by Blouza and his collaborators~\cite{Blouza2016}, which is based on the mathematical theory developed by Blouza \& LeDret~\cite{BlouzaLeDret1999}.
+After ruling out unfeasible options for carrying out the sought approximation via the Finite Element Method, we decided to opt for the intrinsic mixed formulation suggested by Blouza and his collaborators~\cite{Blouza2016}, which is based on the mathematical theory developed by Blouza \& Le Dret~\cite{BlouzaLeDret1999}.

-Thanks to the intrinsic formulation proposed by Blouza \& LeDret~\cite{BlouzaLeDret1999}, we were able to prove the convergence of the Finite Element scheme of the problem under consideration, and we were also able to implement this scheme on a computer.
+Thanks to the intrinsic formulation proposed by Blouza \& Le Dret~\cite{BlouzaLeDret1999}, we were able to prove the convergence of the Finite Element scheme of the problem under consideration, and we were also able to implement this scheme on a computer.
 The numerical results obtained upon completion of three different batches of experiments corroborate the theoretical results previously derived.